-- Net Position Net Investment in Capital Assets was reduced by \$70,625 from the prior year balance to account for the current year activity. - Accounts Payable of \$21,698 and Due to Other Governments of \$24,726 were determined and set up as liabilities for financial reporting the District does not report either of these accounts in their general ledger.
+• Net position - net investment in capital assets was reduced by \$70,625 balance to account for current year activity affecting the account.

+SCHEDULE OF FINDINGS AND RECOMMENDATIONS (CONTINUED) FOR THE YEAR ENDED DECEMBER 31, 2018

-• Public Facilities Authority loans payable was increased by \$26,748 from the general ledger balance to add back the interest portion of the payments that have been recorded as reductions of the loan principal balance in the general ledger.
+- Accounts payable of \$30,775 and due to other governments of \$24,726 were determined and set up as liabilities for financial reporting as the District does not report either of these accounts in its general ledger. - Public Facilities Authority loans payable was increased by \$31,926 from the general ledger balance to add back the interest portion of the debt service payments, which were recorded in the general ledger as a reduction of the loan principal, and should have been recorded and reported as interest expense.